 Because of this, Udacity claims that its credentials are “built and recognized by industry leaders to advance your career.”These credentials are for profit, while the underlying education is free.
 That is, Udacity is completely free to use for those who wish to learn coding, but in order to obtain a Nanodegree certificate, you have to pay for the certification and follow a prescribed course of study.

 Udacity’s course catalog is explored through drill-down.
-You start by choosing a category, and can select things such as skill level and even the corporate sponsor of the course.
+You start by choosing a category and can select things such as skill level and even the corporate sponsor of the course.
 The category view shows one limitation of Udacity.
-Their breadth and depth is still in development, with very few non-technical courses available and very little mobile development.
+Their breadth and depth are still in development, with very few non-technical courses available and very little mobile development.
 Overall, Udacity currently offers approximately sixty online courses.

 In addition to corporate sponsorship, there are on-ground campuses that have courses listed with Udacity.
 Georgia Tech has a category for classes in its graduate program in Computer Science.
 Also, San Jose State University is listed as a sponsor for one of the programming courses.
 Part of this stems from the fact that in 2013 Georgia Institute of Technology started the “massive online open degree” designed to be a low-cost option for students seeking a post-secondary degree for a price tag around $7000.
 The strategic partnerships with corporations were part of the cost savings capability.
 While some of these courses are on Udacity, the verdict is still out on the viability and veracity of the MOOD and so our focus will remain on Udacity and its internal offerings.

 The design of the courses is Spartan.
 YouTube hosts the short lectures, and they can be navigated in the browser fairly simply using obvious controls.
 Besides being able to skip around, lectures will automatically continue to play if you want, to keep a student moving through the lecture portion of the course.
-The lectures can be somewhat short, often as short as a minute, but they have high quality of production and great video and audio quality.
-English subtitles are available if audio is not an option, but there are no transcripts like on some other educational sites.
-Language support is not available for anything other than English.
+The lectures can be somewhat short, often as short as a minute, but they have a high quality of production and great video and audio quality.

 After watching the lectures, learners are challenged with projects before they can continue.
 This keeps the learner engaged and on task and makes sure that the student is getting the full benefit of the coursework.
 However, there is no regimented way in the free courses for the students to be compelled to complete coursework requirements.
 In the free section, if you need feedback, you must go to the Forums and ask fellow students.
 At this time, the forums are in Beta and the user base is not large so the free education can be a solitary one.